hqctmh/mini-lsm/README.md

 ## Code Structure

 * mini-lsm: the final solution code for <= week 2
+* mini-lsm-raft: a simple Raft-based distributed KV built on MiniLSM
 * mini-lsm-mvcc: the final solution code for week 3 MVCC
 * mini-lsm-starter: the starter code
 * mini-lsm-book: the course